SumanRN74/Smart_Home_Automation/README.md

 ## 🔒 Safety Notes
 - When switching **AC mains**, use rated relays and proper insulation.
 Add snubber/RC networks for inductive loads (motors, pumps).
 - Use separate supplies for NodeMCU and relays if you see brownouts (ground must be common).

 ---

-## 📸 Add Your Photos
-Drop your pictures into `/assets` and update the image links above: block diagram, wiring photos, dashboard, and Google Home screenshots.

----

-## 📄 License
-MIT (or your preferred license)

----